xMazzmax/coiffeur-seren/README.md

 - Take responsibility and think for yourself instead of leaving that to the AI.
   > [!WARNING]
   > By taking ownership of your thoughts, you ensure that ChatGPT becomes a tool that enhances your capabilities rather than replaces them.
-ChatGPT provides suggestions, but it’s the responsibility of the user to analyze, interpret, and apply those ideas in a thoughtful, ethical, and relevant way.
+ChatGPT provides suggestions, but it's the responsibility of the user to analyze, interpret, and apply those ideas in a thoughtful, ethical, and relevant way.
 By engaging critically with ChatGPT, you maintain control over the process, achieve more meaningful and personalized results, and improve your own skills over time.

 **🎯 RESULTS**